 If the feeder cannot hold enough food to last the chicks more than a day and half, then you will need to switch to a larger feeder.
 You can simply switch to a larger size feeder or switch to a different style of feeder.
 Just remember, the change may throw off your chicks and you will want to ensure they still know where they can find their food.

 #4.
-Switching from Chick Feed to Layer Feed
+When to Switch Chicks to Layer Feed

 As your chicks continue to grow and start to reach reproduction age, their feeding needs will change.
 The chick starter grower feed provides them with all the nutrition they need to grow and develop properly, however, it does not have the right components to sustain daily egg laying.
 That’s why you need to switch your young birds over to an all-natural layer feed when they are about 18-20 weeks old.
 Most pullets (young female chickens) will start to reach reproduction age around 21-24 weeks old.
 Their diet should be changed a few weeks in advance to prepare their bodies for this new milestone in their development.A high quality layer feed will contain the right balance of nutrition to ensure your new layers have the nutrients they need to produce eggs, finish growing, and mature into healthy, productive adults.